atlleung/pyClock/README.md

 # PyClock

-a worship timer.
+an event timer.

-run `python app.py` and it will prompt the user to enter file name of the schedule.
+To run, navigate from terminal/command line to directory, run `python app.py`  and it will prompt the user to enter file name of the schedule.
 Ensure `.csv` file is in the same folder and enter filename without `.csv` extension.

+Alternatively, on Windows, run `run.bat` and it will start the app

 ### Dependencies